-Freedom Day is a South African public holiday celebrated on 27 April, the date, which marks freedom and commemorates the first post-apartheid elections held on that day in 1994.
+Freedom Day is a South African public holiday celebrated on 27 April, the date which commemorates the first post-apartheid elections held on that day in 1994.

 The first democratic elections were the first non-racial national elections held in SA, and regardless of how difficult things still seem in SA, nothing will be as bad as denying specific South Africans the right to cast their vote.

 It’s a good idea to head back to SA’s roots on Freedom Day – not only to remember the bitter history and wrongs of the past, but to celebrate just how far we’ve come as a nation in building bridges to a better future for everyone.

 We’re still in the process, that's for certain, but we need to acknowledge the good achieved to keep us motivated, to keep SA going forward.